etnt/eopenid/README.md

 Start Erlang as:

     erl -pa ./ebin -pa ~/svn/mochiweb-read-only/ebin -s eopenid

+NB: MAKE SURE YOU ACTUALLY START eopenid AS ABOVE, OR CALL application:start(eopenid) ELSEWHERE IN YOUR STARTUP CODE!!

 At the moment you can try it out as shown below (nb: change the values according to your setup).
 Also, this example is using some Nitrogen